rkarmaka/Diagnostic-Models-Evaluations/Evaluation of Diagnostic Models.md

 # Evaluation of Diagnostic Models

-Welcome to the second assignment of course 1.
-In this assignment, we will be working with the results of the X-ray classification model we developed in the previous assignment.
+In this project, we will be working with the results of the X-ray classification model we developed in the previous assignment.
 In order to make the data processing a bit more manageable, we will be working with a subset of our training, and validation datasets.
 We will also use our manually labeled test dataset of 420 X-rays.

 As a reminder, our dataset contains X-rays from 14 different conditions diagnosable from an X-ray.
 We'll evaluate our performance on each of these classes using the classification metrics we learned in lecture.